0boris/ProjectInit/README.md

 # ProjectInit 🎈
 > Scaffold a new project, without all the unnecessary clutter other tools give.

+- 🎨 Variety of starters
-- Projects running in 15 seconds
+- ⚡ Ready in 15 seconds
+- 💡 Easy to Use
+- 🔧 All in the command line